majundi/cbr/ReadMe.md

 edit the settings.ini file and fill the required settings.

-from Tetration tenant, genereate the API_KEY, and API_SECRET. required APIs: SW Sensor Management, User Data Upload and Application and Policy Management.
+from Tetration tenant, generate the API_KEY, and API_SECRET. required APIs: SW Sensor Management, User Data Upload and Application and Policy Management.
 ![img.png](img.png)